Software

 Taking the time to perform thorough vendor due diligence will provide your organization with many benefits.
 Here are seven reasons why it’s a critical practice:

-1. Due diligence helps protect your organization from vendor risk.
+1. Vendor due diligence helps protect your organization from vendor risk.
 Collecting and reviewing vendor due diligence allows you to make more informed business decisions and helps you steer clear from dangerous business relationships.

 2. It also helps protect your customers.
 Risky vendor relationships not only affect your organization, but they can also impact your customers.
 Without proper due diligence, your customers’ sensitive information could be at risk of a breach.

 3. It’s a strategic tool.
 Don’t think of vendor due diligence as an arduous check-the-box activity.
-You should instead use it to your advantage in your approach to vendor oversight.
+Use it to your advantage as a strategic approach to vendor oversight.

-5. You may uncover hidden risk.
+6. You may uncover hidden risks.
 Utilize subject matter experts to perform a thorough analysis on the vendor due diligence you collect.
 They can help identify the lesser-known risks that can harm your organization.

 Remember that due diligence shouldn’t be a one-time activity.
 Vendor due diligence reviews should be scheduled at least annually for critical and high-risk vendors.
 Moderate-risk vendors should be reviewed every 18 months to two years and low-risk vendors should be reviewed at least every two to three years.